rackerlabs/technical-blog/_posts/2019-11-20-relinking-oracle-v18c-grid-infrastructure-for-a-cluster-and-database-binaries.md

 -	After an OS upgrade or downgrade.
 -	After an OS patch.
--	If there are missing lib files in RDBMS home.
+-	If there are missing library files in RDBMS home.
 -	If you need to reset the Oracle Home binaries permission.

 ### Steps to manually relink Oracle object files

-Before starting the relink operation, you need to stop all the services that run from the ORACLE HOME directory.
-That is, shutdown all the databases, listeners, Oracle Automatic Storage (ASM) instances, and cluster services.
+Before starting the relink operation, you need to stop all the services that run from the **$ORACLE_HOME** directory.
+Shut down all the databases, listeners, Oracle Automatic Storage (ASM) instances, and cluster services.

 ![]({% asset_path 2019-11-20-relinking-oracle-v18c-grid-infrastructure-for-a-cluster-and-database-binaries/Picture1.png %})

 #### Root access required

-Use root access to run the following command to unlock GRID HOME:
+Use root access to run the following command to unlock **GRID_HOME**:

     # cd GRID_HOME/crs/install
     # rootcrs.sh -unlock